nextlevelcontent7/resume-builder-pro/README.md

 ```

 Environment variables are documented in `.env.example`.
+The file now includes `SYNC_ENDPOINT` for optional remote backup.

 The API exposes basic resume CRUD endpoints under `/api/resumes` for creating,
 updating and deleting user resumes.
 Uploaded images and PDF files are stored in